Lucie2727/Mech105-Algorithm/README.md

 **Simpson 1/3 Rule**

-This algorithm is a numberical meathod related to the Trapizoidal Rule that takes three or more points (must be odd) and creates a new curve off of those points that gives you informaiton about the integral of the original function.
+This algorithm is a numerical method related to the Trapezoidal Rule that takes three or more points (must be odd) and creates a new curve off of those points that gives you information about the integral of the original function.
 These points lye on the original function but they connect to form a new line that is easier to integrate than the original function.

 *Inputs*
-- an x vector (equaly space independent variable)
+- an x vector (equally space independent variable)
-- a y vector (funciton values with respect to x)
+- a y vector (function values with respect to x)

 *Outputs*
 - the numerical integral of the given function over the given points